 Hello misdiagnosed autoimmune conditions.
 Which is what happened to me.

-Here’s where it gets tricky: there isn’t a standardized test for this.
+Here's where it gets tricky: there isn't a standardized test for this.
 Different labs show different results.
 Some show a pass/fail/yes/no result, and some show a level-based result.
-I’m going to write more in detail about the tests I’ve had and show you examples in my next post, because this blog post is already twice as long as most of my posts. ;)
+I've written more about the EBV tests I've had and show you examples in my next post, because this blog post is already twice as long as most of my posts. 😉

 Remember, healing is never linear.
 You are your own best health advocate.
 We must stay vigilant and pay attention to how we feel in our bodies, and advocate for proper testing and treatment if something feels off.